cmilando/WRI_network/Notes.md

   There is something not converging about the matrices, so you need to fix that

+  * figure out why at 80% there is an irregular pattern in the feature curve

+  * so, it does seem to be varying based on the seed but still present at ~80

+  * it doesn't show up at N = 10 or 20, but does at N = 100.
+Interestingly, at
+  N = 50, the trend at 80% goes the other way, so it goes up.

+  * Theory 1: could be that the ones that get good performance at 80 wouldn't include ones that make performance worse at 90 or 70%.
+One way I could test this would be just to change q, to either include the min and max, or just be the median only. --> hmm so this still shows up if you do the median alone.
+  So, seems like I should analyze which stationsa are being chosen at each iteration

 ## Other notes

 * The big picture here is to run this for each city, because the number of